sharadregoti/tyk-docs/tyk-docs/content/developer-support/upgrading-tyk/cloud/cloud-saas.md

  go mod vendor
  ```

-3. Download the plugin compiler for the target version you’re upgrading to (e.g. 4.0.9).
+3. Download the plugin compiler for the target version you’re upgrading to (e.g. for v5.3 `docker pull tykio/tyk-plugin-compiler:v5.3`).
 See the Tyk Docker Hub [repo](https://hub.docker.com/r/tykio/tyk-plugin-compiler) for available versions.
 4. [Compile]({{< ref "plugins/supported-languages/golang#building-the-plugin">}}) your plugin using this compiler
 5. [Create a plugin bundle]({{< ref "plugins/how-to-serve-plugins/plugin-bundles" >}}) that includes the newly compiled version